 The MRP Ninja was able to be free of the limitations of SAP ERP.
 SAP ERP could never have met the customer requirements laid out in this case study.
 This is true of either the business logic of the performance requirements.
 With the MRP Ninja, the performance was greatly enhanced, and the MRP logic was customized to the needs.

 The nice thing about the solution is that it can be connected to any SAP ERP system, and SAP customers usually have MRP that has both poor performance characteristics and is not customized for specific requirements of different manufacturing environments.

 We will not get into the detail of the MRP Ninja approach for the MRP logic other to say that it is based on Kolmogorov–Zurbenko, where the model is applied to every new event arranged in FIFO order.
 Using it requires going heavy on compute resources.
 But by doing so, it enabled the MRP Ninja to meet the customer requirement for near-immediate response time for the user.
 Events also trigger MRP Ninja.

 Another problem was related to concurrency.
 That is, while the first sales manager would run through all of their steps, the second manager was not able to start their MRP routine.
 This was due to shared raw materials and plant capacity.
 Therefore the response time to every incoming client’s call dramatically increased, which lead to customers being put on hold, and which further resulted in several of them turning to competitors to have their orders fulfilled.

 The bottleneck was a combination of the MRP runtime, along with improved capacity planning.
-The company needed a real-time MRP solution that had a maximum possible yield for every product for a given time horizon.
+The company needed an MRP solution that had a maximum possible yield for every product for a given time horizon.
 Taking into account that in standard ERP, we had nothing to offer and that ERP in SAP was quite cumbersome both in terms of the software design and limited to the on-premises hardware.